DOWN (app)

 DOWN is a location-based social networking and online dating application for users looking for casual relationships and hookups.
-Users can swipe up for more serious dating, swipe down for casual hookups, or left to pass and continue to the next profile.
-DOWN bills itself as a open-minded, sex-positive alternative to other dating apps.
+Users can swipe up for more serious dating, swipe down for casual hookups, or left to pass, and continue to the next profile.
+DOWN bills itself as an open-minded, sex-positive alternative to other dating apps.

 Founded in 2013 as Bang with Friends, the app began as a Facebook web app for curious singles to find which of their Facebook friends were interested in "banging," or casual sex.
 After lawsuits from Zynga, the developer of popular games like Words with Friends, Bang with Friends changed its name to DOWN in late 2013.

 History

 Bang With Friends

 Bang with Friends was launched by Colin Hodge and Omri Mor after meeting at Boost VC, a venture capital tech incubator in San Mateo, California.
 After working on HeardAboutYou, an app billed as Linkedin for lovers, Hodge looked for a way to simplify the online dating process for users who were looking for something casual.

 In just the first few weeks after launch in January 2013, Bang with Friends picked up coverage first from the niche entertainment site, BroBible, and then went viral with stories in BuzzFeed, the Daily Mail, The Daily Beast, and even the Colbert Report.
 News coverage and online discussion often highlighted the provocative and humorous marketing from the viral app company.

 For the first few months, the startup continued to spark discussion and attention from the press, keeping their identities anonymous.
 While there was speculation about the identity of the founders, they granted interviews anonymously, identifying only as "C" or other letters.
 After founder Colin Hodge's identity was revealed in promotional material for New York's 2013 Internet Week, Gawker landed Hodge's first public interview.

 In the first year, Bang With Friends raised $1 million from investors, including Boost VC, Tim Draper, and Great Oaks Venture Capital.

 Bang With Friends reached 1 million users within three months of launch.
 With the surge of registrations and press attention, the Bang With Friends app gained even more headlines with a guerilla marketing campaign at the March, 2013 South by Southwest Festival.
 The company launched a SXSW-specific hookup website, "Bang with SXSW", and plastered the festival's walls with raunchy advertisements.
 SXSW organizers tore the posters down, drawing more press coverage and fueling the controversy.

 Starting as a simple Facebook web app in January 2013, the mobile app version of DOWN launched on the Apple App Store and Google Play Store in May 2013.
 Within weeks, the app was suddenly removed by Apple from the App Store.
 By August 2013, the app was back up under its new rebranded name, "DOWN".